gXiah/b2b-v2-meta/misc/docs/source/pages/by_directories/apps.rst

 Folder structure
 ^^^^^^^^^^^^^^^^

-A box name is structured as follow:
+For better structure, it is strongly recommended to name the box files as follows:

 .. code-block::